utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

 Plots from Universe Data
 ------------------------
-To create plots that use data from a single universe, use the :py:class:`~utopya.plotting.UniversePlotCreator`.
+To create plots that use data from a single universe, use the :py:class:`~utopya.eval.plotcreators.UniversePlotCreator`.
 It allows specifying a set of universes from which to create plots, and passes data from the selected universes to the plotting function.

 The plot configuration needs to know which universes to plot.
 This is done via the ``universes`` argument: